kyma-project/istio/docs/contributor/04-10-technical-design.md

 IstioResourcesReconciliation is a component responsible for applying resources dependent on Istio (e.g. VirtualService, EnvoyFilter) and making sure that the state of Istio service-mesh is configured according to those resources.
 To ensure the correct state, IstioResourcesReconciliation component provides predicates on per-resource basis, that are consumed by IstioIngressGatewayReconciliation and ProxySidecarReconciliation.
 The predicates specify when does a restart of the aforementioned components should happen.
+For cases where it isn't trivial to check whether the configuration got applied to cluster state we use timestamp based approach.
+For example `envoy_filter_allow_partial_referer` resource is annotated with `istios.operator.kyma-project.io/updatedAt` annotation containing the timestamp at which it was last updated, and the predicate will trigger sidecar and Ingress gateway restart if the target has been created before this timestamp.

 #### IstioIngressGatewayReconciliation